monopole/snt/apps/instances.md

 > independently, and use_ __kubectl apply__ _after file
 > changes._

-This is much better.
-There are files that can be stored in version control, and the declarative usage described (`kubectl apply`) means one need merely _read_ the YAML files to understand the state of the cluster.
+This is better.
+There are files that can be stored in version control, and the declarative usage described (`kubectl apply`) means one need merely _read_ the YAML files, and see lines like

+> ```
+> replicas: 5
+> image: tuthello
+> ```

-One can verify this state with `kubectl diff`, comparing the specification in the files to the actual cluster state.
+to understand the state of the cluster.
+One can verify this state with `kubectl diff`, comparing the specification in the files to actual cluster state.

 ## The difference that matters

 The new problem is that only some small percentage of the YAML changes from one instance to the next.
 Duplicating all the YAML introduces room for mistakes and makes common changes hard.

-The following discusses two approaches to solving this problem - _helm_ and _kinflate_.
+The following discusses different approaches to solving this problem.